- This event has passed.

-Opry Night with Sugar Run & Hot Mater Gravy
+Opry Night with Sugar Run & Stony Bottom Bluegrass

-Sugar Run began as the husband and wife team of Mike (banjo, guitar and vocals) and Bonnie Johnson (bass fiddle and vocals), and has grown to include Geoff White on fiddle and vocals, Rachel Johnson on Fiddle, and Stanley Asbury on the rhythm and flat-pickin’ style guitar and vocals.
-All of us play in or with other groups in the region, as well.
+Sugar Run began as the husband and wife team of Mike (banjo, guitar and vocals) and Bonnie Johnson (bass fiddle and vocals) and has grown to include Geoff White on fiddle and vocals, Rachel Johnson on Fiddle, and Stanley Asbury on the rhythm and flat-picking style guitar and vocals.
+Each of Sugar Run’s musicians play with other groups in the region, as well.

-We are located in the Allegheny Mountain regions of Virginia and West Virginia, and our regular performance venues include the New River Valley of Virginia and West Virginia, and the Greenbrier Valley of West Virginia.
-We do, of course, play in other areas as the opportunities arise.
+Sugar Run’s musicians are based in the Allegheny Mountain regions of Virginia and West Virginia, and their regular performance venues include the New River Valley of Virginia and West Virginia, and the Greenbrier Valley of West Virginia.

-Our musical repertoire consists primarily of traditional music of the Southern Appalachian and Piedmont regions in the style of older (and some contemporary) Bluegrass, Old-Time, old “Country” music, a few Cajun tunes (in French, by Geoff) and some ancient ballads and tunes with roots back to the Scottish, Irish, and English lands.
-Our music includes songs of: love-gone-bad; train wrecks; bad-men and hangings; murders; ghosts and hauntings; moonshine whiskey; and death and Redemption.
-(Many, if not all those themes may occur in the same song!).
+Their musical repertoire consists primarily of traditional music of the Southern Appalachian and Piedmont regions in the style of older (and some contemporary) bluegrass, old-time, old “Country” music, a few Cajun tunes (in French, sung by White) and some ancient ballads and tunes with roots back to Scotland, Ireland, and England.
+Sugar Run’s music includes songs of love-gone-bad, train wrecks, bad-men and hangings, murders, ghosts and hauntings, moonshine whiskey, and death and redemption.
+(Many, if not all of those themes may occur in the same song.)

-We also include songs of humor as well as peppy fiddle tunes suitable for flat-footin’, square dancing, or just standing around and tapping your feet.
+Sugar Run also include songs of humor as well as peppy fiddle tunes suitable for flat-footing, square dancing, or just standing around and tapping your feet.

 Stony Bottom Bluegrass, formerly known as Hot Mater Gravy, features Homer Hunter, who is a one-of-a-kind storyteller and a long-time local radio personality on the community stations of Allegheny Mountain Radio.